westis/duv2/scripts/prd.md

 1. **Create Repository**

-   - Create a new GitHub repository named `duv-api-migration`
+   - Create a new GitHub repository named `duv2`
    - Initialize with README.md and .gitignore for PHP
    - Add license file (MIT recommended for open-source)